 3. Monte Brè

-Across the lake, opposite from the Monte San Salvatore is the second Lugano´s home mountain, which is considered one of the sunniest points in Switzerland.
-I would love to go there for hiking.
+Across the lake, opposite the Monte San Salvatore is the second Lugano´s home mountain, which is considered one of the sunniest points in Switzerland.

 It is home to three medieval castles – Castelgrande, Montebello, and Sasso Corbaro.
 They are said to be some of the most well-preserved castles in all of Switzerland.